Unfortunately, Kuala Lumpur isn't the best city to find vegan food.

 We spent five weeks in KL and experienced everything from vegan bliss to utter frustration at times.

-To many KL locals, the idea of veganism is still quite foreign.
-We were sneakily served chicken on three separate occasions, including shredded into hummus (WTF), inside a veggie burrito (also WTF), and inside fried rice, which the staff argued was "just a different kinda mushroom."
+We were served chicken three separate times despite emphasizing our vegan order.
+This included chicken shredded into hummus (WTF), inside a veggie burrito (also WTF), and mixed into veggie fried rice, which the staff argued was "just a different kinda mushroom."
 The chef confirmed it was chicken after asking him directly.

 Here are some of our favorite places to grab a bite in Kuala Lumpur: